 Travelling with children

-Visitors wishing to travel to Pitcairn with children under 16 years must contact the Pitcairn Island Office before making any plans to travel.
+Visitors wishing to travel to Pitcairn for more than 14 days with children under 16 years should contact the immigration officer on Pitcairn Island: firstname.lastname@example.org before making plans to travel.
 An entry clearance application will need to be completed for any child wishing to visit the island.

-The FCO does not currently allow our staff based on Pitcairn to be accompanied by their children.
+Owing to limited medical facilities on Pitcairn Island, the FCO doesn’t currently allow its staff or contracted staff based on Pitcairn to be accompanied by their children.